Skip to content ↓

 Course Content

 Overall, the course encourages you to develop your interest in, and appreciation of, the English Language, learning about structures, functions, development and variations.
-It also allows you to develop your ability to express yourself effectively in speech and writing, exploring a wide range of concepts, theories and issues.
+The course is challenging, varied and exciting— it will change the way you think about the world you’re in and the words you use.

 Specification